Rainbow-Dreamer/sf2_loader/README.md

 ### Change current channel, soundfont id, bank number and preset number

 You can use the `change` function of the sf2 loader to change either one or some or all of the current channel, soundfont id, bank number and preset number of the sf2 loader.
+You can use either preset number or preset name to change current preset of a channel.

 There are also some syntactic sugar I added for this sf2 loader, which is very convenient in many cases.